 French newspaper Le Journal du Dimanche claimed the bride-to-be sought "refuge in the South African Embassy, while in France for a bridal-gown fitting."

-It's clear that she returned to Monaco after that supposed escape attempt, but a second is said to have followed just weeks later.
+It's clear that she returned to Monaco after that supposed escape attempt, but a second is said to have followed just a few weeks later.

 The same outlet claimed Charlene tried to slip away during an appearance at the Monaco Grand Prix, but failed and reportedly had her passport confiscated by Prince Albert's entourage.

-Those rumours were never confirmed, but just two days before her and Albert's wedding, Charlene was said to have tried to escape one last time.
+Those rumours were never confirmed, but just two days before their wedding, Charlene was said to have tried to escape one last time.